StuartCowley/jordan-noble-virtual-pet/README.md

-This is my virtual pet project, completed as part of my studies with Command Shift.
+This is my virtual pet, created during my studies with Command Shift.